Last Updated on June 1, 2023 by Kapuluan

-Eyeliner commonly contains toxic heavy metals which are all known to be harmful or even cancer-causing, according to EmaxHealth.
+Unlike the DIY coconut oil charcoal eyeliner recipe, eyeliner commonly contains toxic heavy metals known to be harmful or even cancer-causing, according to EmaxHealth.

 Though these metals are not always added to the products deliberately, being primarily by-products of the manufacturing process or contaminants of raw materials, companies do not reveal their presence on labels.
-As of June 2014, consumers have no way of knowing what chemicals are in their cosmetics.
+As a result, as of June 2014, consumers cannot know what chemicals are in their cosmetics.

 While most eyeliner products can be harmful to your health, as per usual, there are natural ingredients that can be used to make simple DIY products that can easily replace harsh toxic products and ingredients.

-- Vitamin E: You probably know that this antioxidant nutrient promotes skin growth, smoothness and repair, is considered one of the best anti-aging ingredients around.
+- Vitamin E: You probably know that this antioxidant nutrient promotes skin growth, smoothness, and repair and is considered one of the best anti-aging ingredients.

-- Lauric acid, caprylic, capric: These fatty acids work as antimicrobial and disinfectant agents, and therefore protect your face from the pollutants of just being outside.
+- Lauric acid, caprylic, capric: These fatty acids work as antimicrobial and disinfectant agents protecting your face from the pollutants of just being outside.